djankies/vitest-mcp/README.md

 # Vitest MCP Server

-AI-optimized Vitest interface with structured output, visual debugging, and intelligent coverage analysis.
+**Next-generation AI-optimized Vitest interface** with plugin architecture and intelligent coverage analysis.

 ## Why Use This?